Customer Journey Mapping

 MAP A FUTURE STATE

-After the mapping session, capture notes and photos of the group and the artifacts created on a Confluence page.
-Include a write-up of your analysis and recommendations you came up with.
+After the mapping session, create a stakeholder summary.
 What pain points have the highest impact to customers' evaluation, adoption and usage of our products?
 What opportunities are there, and which teams should know about them?
 What is your action plan to resolve these pain points?
 Keep it at a summary level for a fast share out of key takeaways.

 KEEP IT REAL

 Now that you have interviewed your customers and created your customer journey map, circle back to your customers and validate!
 And yes: you might learn that your entire map is invalid and have to start again from scratch.
 (Better to find that out now, versus after you've delivered the journey!)
 Major initiatives typically make multiple journey maps to capture the needs of multiple personas, and often iterate on each map.
 Remember not to set and forget.
 Journeys are rapidly disrupted, and keeping your finger on the pulse of your customer's reality will enable your team to pivot (and get results!) faster when needed.

 Want even more Playbook?